openjdk/guide/src/guide/sponsoring-a-change.md

 ## Volunteer to sponsor a contribution

-Opportunities to sponsor contributions occur in the OpenJDK mail lists.
+Opportunities to sponsor contributions can occur in the OpenJDK mail lists.
 Since Contributors are encouraged to discuss their intended changes before they submit a patch, the ideal time to declare your sponsorship is during that initial conversation.
 As a Sponsor you should offer advice and collaborate with the contributor as necessary to produce a high-quality patch.
 In addition to sponsoring changes to code you regularly maintain, there may be other areas where you can serve as a Sponsor.

-After publicly committing to sponsoring a contribution, you need to "claim the sponsorship request" in [JBS](#jbs---jdk-bug-system).
+After publicly committing to sponsoring a contribution, you need to "claim the sponsorship request" in [JBS](#jbs---jdk-bug-system) unless the Contributor already has a JBS account and can assign the bug to themself.
 To do that you need to perform three steps:

 * first assign the bug to yourself,
 * then add a comment providing the name of the Contributor and a summary of the approach to solving the problem,
-* and finally set the bug's status to "In Progress".
+* and finally set the bug's [Status]{.jbs-field} to `In Progress`.

 If the contribution doesn't already have an associated OpenJDK bug then create one in [JBS](#jbs---jdk-bug-system).